Education and Artistic Director

 Before becoming an aerialist, Mike trained in Cape Town as a classical ballet dancer.
 He studied trapeze with Keith Anderson before touring with Circus Benneweis, Circo Cesare Togni, and Billy Smarts.
 Mike is also a successful producer and choreographer, devising original work with his company Above and Beyond, as well as producing flying acts for the Brit Awards, Euro 96, Simply Red, Barnum & Bailey, Circus Knie and many more.

-Dannick and his sister Marianne both trained together at the National Institute of Circus Arts under the expert tutelage of Moscow State’s Vasily Ivanov.
+Dannick and his sister Marianne both trained together at the National Institute of Circus Arts in Australia under the expert tutelage of Moscow State’s Vasily Ivanov.
 In 2010, the pair took 14 young performers for a six-week tour of England and Germany.
-When the troupe landed in Bristol, Dannick and Mariane decided never to leave.
-They now both perform teeterboard and acrobatics for the Invisible Circus, and since 2011 Dannick has taught on both the BTEC and FDA courses.
+When the troupe landed in Bristol, Dannick and Marianne decided they weren’t going back.
+They now both perform teeterboard and acrobatics for the Invisible Circus and since 2011 Dannick has taught on both the BTEC and FDA courses.

 Head of Movement and FDA course leader